closet-raccoon/RaccsPowerManager/README.md

 pastebin run 5QbYq1HL

 if any errors occurre try doing it on singleplayer if errors persist please contact me!
+Also if your having issues with it downloading blank files, most common issues with pre 1.12 versions, please [look here for more info](https://www.computercraft.info/forums2/index.php?/topic/26882-resource-pack-pastebin-fix-for-pre-mc18x-users "ComputerCraft official wiki")

 # Files: